 Mona Azarbayjani

-Professor Mona Azarbayjani is the Graduate Program Director at the Davd R. Ravin School of Architecture at UNC Charlotte.
-She obtained her Ph.D. from the University of Illinois Urbana-Champaign and joined UNC Charlotte in 2010.
-Her research focuses on energy analytics, high-performance and healthy buildings, and user-centered design with new technologies.
-Dr. Azarbayjani’s research examines integrated systems between physical, computational, and human physiological parameters and quantifies human and environmental health through funded research.
-She collaborates with faculty from Electrical and Computer Science Engineering as well as the Health and Human Sciences.
+Professor Mona Azarbayjani is the graduate program director at the David R. Ravin School of Architecture at UNC Charlotte.
+She received her Ph.D. from the University of Illinois Urbana–Champaign and joined UNC Charlotte in 2010.
+Her research focuses on building energy performance, thermal comfort, and high-performance building systems, emphasizing climate-responsive design, environmental analytics, and computational modeling to improve building efficiency and occupant comfort.
+Her work investigates the integration of architectural design, building systems, and simulation-based analysis to advance sustainable and resilient built environments.
+She collaborates with faculty in Electrical and Computer Engineering on interdisciplinary research related to energy systems and building performance.

-Dr. Azarbayjani has published one book, eight book chapters, and several peer-reviewed journal articles and peer-reviewed conference papers.
-Dr. Azarbayjani has advised four Ph.D. students, of whom two have already graduated.
-She was the lead PI of a Department of Energy/NREL grant to design, build, and operate a zero-energy house for the 2013 Solar Decathlon at the Orange County Great Park in Irvine, California, in October 2013.
-As the lead faculty and project manager, she collaborated with hundreds of students, faculty, and industry partners in garnering the People’s Choice Award, eighth place in Architecture, and third place in the Engineering competition.
+Dr. Azarbayjani has published one book, eight book chapters, and numerous peer-reviewed journal articles and conference papers.
+She has advised four Ph.D. students, two of whom have graduated.
+She served as lead PI on a U.S. Department of Energy/NREL project to design, build, and operate a net-zero energy house for the 2013 Solar Decathlon at the Orange County Great Park in Irvine, California.
+As lead faculty and project manager, she worked with students, faculty, and industry partners, earning the People’s Choice Award, eighth place in Architecture, and third place in Engineering.

 Read more about her in this faculty spotlight.